This post may contain affiliate links. Read our disclosure page for full details.

 One of the most romantic places in Washington DC is the Tidal Basin.
 Most beautiful in the morning or just before sunset, this area is an offshoot of the Potomac River where the water is still and you can enjoy gravel paths with excellent views of the Jefferson Memorial.

-The best time of year to visit the Tidal Basin is during cherry blossom season, when the trees turn pink and white and the whole area seems to light up.
+The best time of year to visit DC (and the Tidal Basin) is during cherry blossom season, when the trees turn pink and white and the whole area seems to light up.
 While the trails can get very crowded during cherry blossom season, an early morning stroll is the perfect way to escape the large crowds and enjoy the first burst of spring in the city.
 The cherry blossoms are just one of many wonderful reasons to visit DC in the spring!

 2. Enjoy date night at a speakeasy